softberry/Local-Connection/README.md

 ## SYNCRONIZE IFRAMES IN WINDOW

-This script is used to communicate and synchronise iframes placed in same parent window.
+This script is used to communicate and synchronise iframes placed in same parent window..

 After you add this script to your project, it defines global **`LC`** object.
 ## How it works: